scubbo/jackjack-back-stack-demo/README.md

 * Go to [Backstage Create](https://backstage-7f000001.nip.io/create)
 * Select "New LegalZoom Application"
 * Enter an arbitrary name for "Application Name", and enter the `devtunnel` URL (including scheme `https://`) in "Vault URL"

+## Post-creation demo

+* Go to the AppCode repo, demonstrate that the initial upload to `ghcr.io` has failed because the Policy has not been created yet
+* Go to the PR, approve it, sync the `applications` ArgoCD App, retry the AppCode Action
+* Now it will fail because we (intentionally!) created the Composition with the wrong capabilities, to show that an update to a Composition will cascade out to the associated Custom Resources.
+Use `kubectl edit Composition/vault-bundles-example`, find the appropriate line (44 at the time of writing), and update it - then demonstrate that a. the Vault policy has been updated, and b. the GitHub action (when rerun) succeeds.

 # Thanks and acknowledgements